 2025 CVC

-The Clinical Vaccinology Course (CVC) focuses on new developments and issues related to the use of vaccines including updated recommendations and practical strategies for ensuring timely and appropriate immunization across the lifespan.
+The Clinical Vaccinology Course focuses on the use of vaccines including the latest evidence-based recommendations and practical strategies for ensuring timely and appropriate immunizations across the lifespan.

-Expert speakers share timely information to arm attendees with the knowledge and strategies needed to improve vaccination rates in practice.
+Expert speakers share timely information to arm attendees with knowledge and strategies to improve immunization rates in practice.

-Participants have the opportunity to earn continuing medical (CME) and nursing (CNE) education credits.
+Participants have the opportunity to earn continuing medical (CME) or nursing (CNE) education credits.

 Wash your hands